AnyChart/docs.anychart.com/Graphics/Shapes.md

  * [Fill](#fill)
  * [Stroke](#stroke)

 ## Overview

-GraphicsJS is a lightweight JavaScript graphics library which allows to create graphic elements for all purposes, from simple to quite complicated.
-This article describes how to draw simple shapes using GraphicsJS and use them for creating more complex shapes.
+GraphicsJS is a lightweight JavaScript graphics library which allows to create graphic elements for all purposes, from very simple to very complex.
+This article describes how to draw simple shapes using GraphicsJS and use them to create more complex shapes.

 When you work with GraphicsJS, you need to set stage as a container.
-On the [Quick Start page](Quick_Start) you can find how to use stage as a container.
+On the [Quick Start page](Quick_Start) and [Basics](Basics) you can find how to use stage as a container.

 ## Basic Shapes